GBSL-Informatik/teaching-api/README.md

 ## Speed Improvements
 If the API and the Database are running on the same server, you can improve the speed by disabling the tcp connection for the database.
 This can be done by setting the `DATABASE_URL` to `postgresql://teaching_website:teaching_website@localhost/teaching_website?sslmode=disable`.

-## Troubleshooting

-> [!Caution]
-> Authentication Error: When your API can not authenticate requests
->  - set the debug level in authConfig to 'info' and check the logs
->  - when it is a 401 error and the issue is about `Strategy.prototype.jwtVerify can not verify the token`, ensure to set `"requestedAccessTokenVersion": 2` in the API manifest (!! **not** in the Frontend's manifest, there it must still be `null` !!)

 ## CMS

 For the cms to work properly, you need to register a github app under https://github.com/settings/apps.
 The following settings are required: